 Multi-vehicle discount

-If you insure multiple vehicles with the same company, you can often receive discounts even if only one vehicle has rideshare coverage.
+If you insure multiple vehicles with the same company, you receive discounts even if only one vehicle has rideshare coverage.
 This makes staying with your current insurer more attractive when adding rideshare protection.

 Defensive driving course discount